ajbowen249/dungeon-delver-engine/readme.md

 ## Building

 This project uses [zasm](https://k1.spdns.de/Develop/Projects/zasm/Documentation/index.html) and [make](https://www.gnu.org/software/make/manual/make.html).
-To build it, just run `make` from the project root.
-This should create a `build/dde.hex` file.
+To build all campaigns and run the unit tests, just run `make` from the project root.
+This should create one or more `.hex` files under `build`.
+The engine currently powers one "test" campaign, though more may come eventually.
+If you only care to build a specific campaign, use `make <campaign name>`.

 ## System Requirements